jedisct1/wasi-crypto-preview/doc/wasi-crypto.md

 Additional operations are algorithm-dependant, and implementations including this type of algorithm MUST document the set of supported operations.

-WASI-crypto implementers are encouraged to include the `XOODYAK-128` algorithm to exercices an externsive set of operations typically supported by this kind of construction.
+`wasi-crypto` implementers are encouraged to include the `XOODYAK-128` algorithm to exercices an externsive set of operations typically supported by this kind of construction.

 ```rust
 let mut out = [0u8; 16];